Waveguide

 3. It is mostly used in the airborne radar.

-4. In ground radar’s we also use the wave guide.
+4. In-ground radar we also use the waveguide.

-5. The circular wave guide is mostly used in the ground radar to transmit or receive the energy from antenna.
+5. The circular waveguide is mostly used in the ground radar to transmit or receive the energy from the antenna.
 Which revolves in 360o bearing continuously.

-6. The wave guide is also used in communication system.
+6. The waveguide is also used in communication systems.

-9. In some cases the wave guide is used as attenuator where very high frequencies are involved.
+9. In some cases, the waveguide is used as an attenuator where very high frequencies are involved.

 Flexible Waveguide